top of page

 • What do you find most rewarding about being a Mentor for emerging natural resource professionals?

-The most rewarding thing about working with members is watching them grow into the responsibilities of the work, and expand their skills, knowledge and expectations for their own careers.
-We work hard to provide our Members with a variety of professional experiences so that they can "try" out different roles and figure out where they want to go next.
-Each of our Members has gone on to do great work, not all in fisheries, but all are incredibly successful contributors to our world.
+The most rewarding thing about working with Corpsmembers is watching them grow into the responsibilities of the work, and expand their skills, knowledge, and expectations for their own careers.
+We work hard to provide our Corpsmembers with a variety of professional experiences so that they can "try" out different roles and figure out where they want to go next.
+Each of our Corpsmembers has gone on to do great work, not all in fisheries, but all are incredibly successful contributors to our world.
 It is humbling to take part in shaping the next generation of stewards.

-It is difficult to overstate how much the WSP Members have contributed to our organization.
-From the more routine snorkel surveys to more difficult data analysis, their enthusiasm, flexibility and can do attitude has enabled us to accomplish so much!
-Year 20 Members not only did a super job in the field, but helped analyze a huge backlog of BMI samples.
-The Year 21 Member made it possible for us to complete drought related species recovery, as well as analyze water temperature data to look at the on-going impacts.
-The Year 22 Member has made his mark both with local schools, (supervising Trout in the Classroom and providing extensive in the field experiences for over 150 students) and in tackling some much needed data analysis looking at spawning patterns.
+It is difficult to overstate how much the WSP Corpsembers have contributed to our organization.
+From the more routine snorkel surveys to more difficult data analysis, their enthusiasm, flexibility, and can-do attitude have enabled us to accomplish so much!
+Year 20 Corpsmembers not only did a super job in the field but also helped analyze a huge backlog of BMI samples.
+The Year 21 Corpsmember made it possible for us to complete drought-related species recovery, as well as analyze water temperature data to look at the ongoing impacts.
+The Year 22 Corpsmember has made his mark both with local schools, (supervising Trout in the Classroom and providing extensive in-the-field experiences for over 150 students) and in tackling some much-needed data analysis looking at spawning patterns.
 The more mundane day-to-day contributions are just too numerous to list, but we appreciate all of their contributions large and small!
-I think it is safe to say that our on-going research and restoration work would not have been nearly as effective without their help.
+I think it is safe to say that our ongoing research and restoration work would not have been nearly as effective without their help.

 Jamie King